claudiarawson/claudiarawson/README.md

 <p align="center"> <img src= "https://github.com/claudiarawson/claudiarawson/blob/main/Cover%20Photo.png" /> </p>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=claudiarawson&label=Profile%20views&color=0e75b6&style=flat" alt="claudiarawson" /> </p>
 <h3 align="left">A little bit about me:</h3>
 I am a dedicated 3rd year Bachelor's student studying computer science with a focus on the Machine Learning field based in Southern California.
 I am a passionate learner who is always willing to learn and work with different people and technologies.
 I enjoy the exploration of new technologies and leverage them to solve new real-life problems.
-On top of that, I also love to guide and help anyone who may be newer to any topics than I am.
-I am currently working on a Kaggle Competition!
+On top of that, I also love to guide and help anyone who may be newer to any area of knowledge compared to myself.
+I just finished a Kaggle Competition, and I am working on a variety of personal projects!

 <h3 align="left">What am I up to:</h3>